What cars are ULEZ compliant?

 Most petrol cars registered since January 2006 meet these standards.

-Petrol cars that meet Euro 5 and Euro 6 standards are also exempt from paying charges.
+Petrol cars that meet Euro 5 and Euro 6 standards can drive into and around the ULEZ without paying charges.

 Are diesel cars ULEZ compliant?